 - Process for amending or canceling MOA/MOU

 These formal documents may involve a community partner who has a vested interest in your project or a qualified contract professional hired to provide a service.
 Sub-contract agreements are often less detailed in HOW goals will be accomplished.
 Instead, more focus is placed on goals, financial agreements, expected timelines, completion, and quality assurance.
 These documents should be drafted and signed with care since they are intended to be legally binding.
 They usually require approval from an executive staff member or board of directors.
 Some organizations and grant donors might even request a notary’s signature on the agreement.

-Partnership Letters and Agreements should be concise, clear, and realistic (We offer a Document Review Service for Nonprofits that need an extra set of expert eyes to review key documents).
+Partnership Letters and Agreements should be concise, clear, and realistic.
 We hope today’s snapshot was helpful.
 Check out our YouTube Channel as we have various playlists related to various Nonprofit organization topics.